Russ Harvey Consulting - Computer and Internet Services

 Height and Width

-The use of the height and width settings is strongly recommended for traditional sites.
-I use them for smaller images in HTML5.
+The use of the height and width settings is strongly recommended for non-responsive websites.
+I use them for small images in HTML5.
+It would be displayed as follows:

 Return to top